 Strong literacy skills are essential building blocks for students to succeed in school, and in all aspects of their lives.
 For a student who can read well, the possibilities are endless!
-If you want to become a master teacher of reading and help students develop this critical foundation, the UNC Charlotte Master of Education in Reading Education is right for you.
+If you want to become a master teacher of reading and help students develop this critical foundation, the UNC Charlotte Master of Education in Reading Education and the Advanced Literacy Instruction & Intervention Certificate Program (ALII) equip graduates with research-based methods to be highly effective teachers.

 The M.Ed. in Reading Education is a 33 credit-hour online program that prepares literacy leaders and qualifies most graduates who hold a North Carolina professional educator’s license for an advanced North Carolina K-12 Reading Education license at the master’s level.
 The program is designed for classroom teachers, aspiring literacy specialists and others whose work involves literacy education who are interested in improving instructional programs and practices that promote literacy among all learners.
 We also have an Early Entry program for undergraduate education majors at UNC Charlotte who want to earn up to 12 hours towards the M.Ed. in Reading Education as part of their undergraduate coursework.